 What has changed?
 The new exam blueprint is very similar to the outgoing (current) blueprint with regards to subject matter, but provides better clarity on the knowledge, skills, and abilities that a candidate may be tested on.

-Why are we changing the blueprint?
+Why did we change the blueprint?
 As new practices and technology develop, the job roles and tasks of a CFPS naturally evolve too.
 In order to ensure that the CFPS program remains current and valid, the CFPS Program Office and the CFPS Certification Advisory Group conducted a Job role and Job Task Analysis, and the outcome was the new blueprint.

 Get more information